 Shirenewton Community Council

-Adopted on March 2014
+Adopted on 15.5.17

-Shirenewton Community Council is committed to providing a quality service for the benefitof the people who live or work in its area or are visitors to the locality.
+1. Shirenewton Community Council is committed to providing a quality service for the benefitof the people who live or work in its area or are visitors to the locality.
 If you are dissatisfied with the standard of service you have received from this council, or are unhappy about an action or lack of action by this council, this Complaints Procedure sets out how you may complain to the council and how we shall try to resolve your complaint.

-This Complaints Procedure does not apply to:
+3. This Complaints Procedure does not apply to:

-complaints against councillors.
-Complaints against councillors are covered by theCode of Conduct for Members adopted by the Council on [insert date] and, if a complaint against a councillor is received by the council, it will be referred to the Standards Committee of Monmouthshire County Council.
-Further information on the process of dealing with complaints against councillors may be obtained from the Monitoring Officer of Monmouthshire County Council.
+3.2 Complaints against Councillors.
+Complaints against Councillors are covered by theCode of Conduct for Members adopted by the Council and, if a complaint against a Councillor is received by the Council, it will be referred to the Standards Committee of Monmouthshire County Council.
+Further information on the process of dealing with complaints against Councillors may be obtained from the Monitoring Officer of Monmouthshire County Council

-The appropriate time for influencing Council decision-making is by raising your concerns before the Council debates and votes on a matter.
+4. The appropriate time for influencing Council decision-making is by raising your concerns before the Council debates and votes on a matter.
 You may do this by writing to the Council in advance of the meeting at which the item is to be discussed.
 There may also be the opportunity to raise your concerns in the public participation section of Council meetings.
-If you are unhappy with a Council decision, you may raise your concerns with the Council, but Standing Orders prevent the Council from re-opening issues for six months from the date of the decision, unless there are exceptional grounds to consider this necessary and the special process set out in the Standing Orders is followed.
+If you are unhappy with a Council decision, you may raise your concerns with the Council but Standing Orders prevent the Council from re-opening issues for six months from the date of the decision, unless there are exceptional grounds to consider this necessary and the special process set out in the Standing Orders is followed.

-Wherever possible, the Clerk will try to resolve your complaint immediately.
+6. Wherever possible, the Clerk will try to resolve your complaint immediately.
 If this is not possible, the Clerk will normally try to acknowledge your complaint within five working days.

-The Clerk or the Chairman of the Council will notify you within 20 working days of the outcome of your complaint and of what action (if any) the Council proposes to take as a result of your complaint.
+9. The Clerk or the Chairman of the Council will notify you within 20 working days of the outcome of your complaint and of what action (if any) the Council proposes to take as a result of your complaint.
 (In exceptional cases the twenty working days timescale may have to be extended.
 If it is, you will be kept informed.)

-If you are dissatisfied with the response to your complaint, you may ask for your complaint to be referred to the full Council and (usually within eight weeks) you will be notified in writing of the outcome of the review of your original complaint.
+10. If you are dissatisfied with the response to your complaint, you may ask for your complaint to be referred to the full Council and (usually within eight weeks) you will be notified in writing of the outcome of the review of your original complaint.

-The Clerk of Shirenewton Community Council
+Clerk to Shirenewton Community Council

-Address: Five Lanes House
+Five Lanes House

 Telephone: 01291 421307

-The Chairman of Shirenewton Community Council:
+The Chair of Shirenewton Community Council

-Telephone: 01291 650781
+Telephone: 01291 641150